dvabuzyarov/ng-auto-moq/README.md

 })
 ```

 Another option is mockFactory that allows to customize the dependency mocking process.
-By default the mocked
-dependencies are preconfigured with only one property: __mock that provide access to IMock interface.
-You can either
+You can pre configure the mock
-decide to throw an exception when interaction with the mocked object is not expected.
+and decide to throw an exception when interaction with the mocked object is not expected.

 ```typescript
 import "reflect-metadata";